python/exceptiongroups/except_star.md

   except *A:
     return 1   # <- SyntaxError
   except *B as e:
-    raise TypeError("Can't have B without A!") from e
+    raise TypeError("Can't have B without A!")
 ```

 ## Backwards Compatibility